natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

 **Windows OS Ransomware**

-In recent months, hackers have distributed emails instructing targets to quickly install an urgent Windows OS update.
+In recent months, hackers have distributed emails, instructing targets to quickly install an urgent Windows OS update.
 When users start to download the supposed update, ransomware ‘.exe’, files make their way onto the device.
 Email security controls and a comprehensive consolidated security solution can help stop these types of malware events.

 **Zeus Gameover**

 This malware type is part of the “Zeus” family of malware.
-Zeus Gameover is a Trojan – a malware disguised as something legitimate- that aims to obtain financial information, with which to steal whatever is in a bank account.
+Zeus Gameover is a Trojan – a malware disguised as something legitimate - that aims to obtain financial information, which steals whatever is in a bank account.

-Experts state that the most difficult aspect of this malware is the fact that it doesn’t require a centralized “command and control” server to complete transactions, making it challenging for investigators and law enforcement to identify the criminals behind these hacks.
+Experts state that, the most difficult aspect of this malware is the fact that, it doesn’t require a centralized “command and control” server to complete transactions, making it challenging for investigators and law enforcement to identify the criminals behind these hacks.
 Zeus Gameover, effectively, bypasses centralized servers, creating independent servers with which to share data.
 In short, it’s nearly impossible to determine where stolen data has gone.

 **Shlayer malware**